-The balance of usable reserves at the 1 April 2020 was £149,797.
-In 2020/21 total expenditure was £160,333 and total income was £161,001 resulting in a surplus for the year of £668 compared to a £5,27 budgeted deficit.
+The balance of usable reserves at the 1 April 2020 was £146,373.
+In 2020/21 total expenditure was £156,909 and total income was £161,001 resulting in a surplus for the year of £4,092 compared to a £5,271 budgeted deficit.
 The balance of usable reserves at 31 March 2021 was £150,465.
 This represents 183% of the £82,000 reserve level recommended by the reserve policy review.
+Committee approval has been sought and granted to allow a drawdown from the reserves to allow the recruitment of a junior member of staff as part of the intended restructuring of the Service and to facilitate succession planning, reducing the balance of usable reserves to a level closer to that recommended by the reserve policy.
 The difference between the 2020/21 budgeted deficit and the actual 2020/21 year end surplus can be explained by a temporary arrangement reducing the number of hours worked by one of the employees.